heyjianjing/eliu_summer_2024/README.md

 * Implement Bayesian optimization to minimize a 2D function, using Bayesian kernel regression from `15`

 ### Part `three`: data-independent virtual samples

+`17`
+* Virtual samples from eigendecomposition is data-dependent, causing issues
+* Concept of random Fourier features as data-independent virtual samples
+* Implement Bayesian kernel regression in `13` with random Fourier features to avoid correction of prediction variance

+`18`
+* Implement Bayesian kernel regression in `17` to minimize a 1D function